haberdashPI/vscode-master-key/notes.md

-current issue I'm working on:

 ## Mode customization

 define formatting for each mode in the binding file
-  - verify the implementation is working for franklin
+  + verify the implementation is working for franklin
   - unit tests for binding settings

 Format improvements